-Edfu which is situated between Esna and Aswan is a site with a long standing tradition, No ancient monument in the world can match it. it means the town of piercing and refers to the triumph of Horus over Set.
+Edfu which is situated between Esna and Aswan is a site with a long standing tradition, No ancient monument in the world can match it.
+Its name is derived from the ancient Edbo, it means the town of piercing and refers to the triumph of Horus over Set.

 There is evidence of occupation in Edfu from pre-dynastic times through to the end of the roman period.
 The temple of Horus, however it’s entirely Ptolemaic.
 Texts on the outer face wall indicate that it was begun 237 BC and completed in 57 BC.

 Ptolemy III, who started the building, claimed that he was constructing it on an original plan made by Impohtep, builder of Zoser’s step pyramid at Saqqara that was raised some two thousand five hundred years earlier.
 The ruins of the ancient town show that the site was an important province during the old kingdom and that it retained it’s importance in the Middle Kingdom.